braze-inc/braze-docs/_docs/_user_guide/intelligence/intelligent_timing.md

 If desired, you can choose to limit the optimal time to within a specific window of time.
 This is useful if your campaign pertains to a specific event, sale, or promotion.

 1. When configuring Intelligent Timing, select **Only send messages within specific hours**.
-2. Enter the start and end time of the send window.
+2. Enter the start and end time of the delivery window.

 ![Checkbox for "Only send messages within specific hours" selected, where the time window is set to between 8 am and 12 am in the user's local time.][4]

-When a send window is specified, Braze only looks at engagement data within the window to determine a user's optimal time.
+When a delivery window is specified, Braze only looks at engagement data within the window to determine a user's optimal time.
 If there isn't enough engagement data within that window, the message sends at the [fallback time](#fallback-time) specified.

 #### Preview delivery times